People's Liberation Army Navy Submarine Force: Development

 The Zhou-class submarine is a new class of fleet or attack submarines.
-The first images of the Zhou-class appeared in April 2022, in drydock at Huludao Port.
+The first images of the Type 041 appeared in April 2022, in drydock at Huludao Port.
 The Zhou-class submarine was notably longer than the Type 093 or Type 094, although reporters from Reuters stated it was unclear whether the class represented a new model, or an upgrade of an existing class.
 While other analysts disputed claims of the submarine being nuclear powered, instead claiming translation errors and assumptions, and that the submarine is more likely conventionally powered.
 So far, it appears that only one submarine in the class has been built, which in September 2024, was revealed by aerial photographs to have allegedly sunk in May or June while under construction.